Jujubalandia/AMYNK/README.md

-# AMYNK - Everything you need to know about your medicine
+oi# AMYNK - Everything you need to know about your medicine

 ## About